 So this will create a link with that specific named range.
-If you click on that link this will take us to the location of that named range.
+If you click on that link, this will take you to the location of that named range.

 4. HYPERLINK to Cell Reference

-The HYPERLINK function can move to the cell reference to the same workbook in different sheets.
-For this, we have to put a pound sign (#) enclose with a double quotation then a ‘&’ before the sheet name.
+The HYPERLINK function can move the cell reference to the same workbook in different sheets.
+For this, we have to put a pound sign (#) enclosed with a double quotation and then a ‘&’ before the sheet name.
 So, the formula will be:

 5. Create HYPERLINK to a Web Page

-When we enter a URL in excel, it automatically converts into a hyperlink.
+When we enter a URL in Excel, it automatically converts into a hyperlink.
 And when we click it, it takes us to the website.
-However, a HYPERLINK function will allow us to add a friendly_name.
+However, the HYPERLINK function will allow us to add a friendly_name.

 6. Excel HYPERLINK Function to Send an Email

-The HYPERLINK function can create a new message to a specific recipient.
-To use the HYPERLINK function we need to add mailto: at the start of the address.
+The HYPERLINK function can create a new message for a specific recipient.
+To use the HYPERLINK function, we need to add mailto: at the start of the address.

 =HYPERLINK(“mailto:[email protected]”, “Exceldemy”)

-Rather than writing the whole formula, we can just keep the address and the friendly name into other cells and the link in different cells.
+Rather than writing the whole formula, we can just keep the address and the friendly name in other cells and the link in different cells.

 Suppose, we put the address in cell B6 and the friendly name in cell C6.
 And we want to link to an email in cell D6.
 Now, the formula will be shorter like this:

-This adds a hyperlink to the workbook and clicking the link creates a new message to our support team.
+This adds a hyperlink to the workbook, and clicking the link creates a new message for our support team.

 7. INDEX and MATCH Functions Wrapped with HYPERLINK Function

-If we are working with a lot of data, It can be more useful having the hyperlink point to the first cell in the row where the match is found.
+If we are working with a lot of data, It can be more useful to have the hyperlink point to the first cell in the row where the match is found.
 Simply set the return range in the first INDEX and MATCH combination to columns to do this.

 =HYPERLINK("#"&CELL("address", INDEX(B5:B9, MATCH(E5, C5:C9,0))), INDEX(B5:B9, MATCH(E5, C5:C9,0)))